berea-college-scalable-algorithms/BinaryTreeExplore-MAIN/README.md

 # BinaryTreeExplore-MAIN

-# To compite and run:
+# To compile and run:

 - javac Main.java
 - java BinaryTree